HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/index.md

 ## Troubleshooting

-For addressing common errors in installing and running the Domino RESt API service, see [Troubleshooting](troubleshooting.md)
+For addressing common errors in installing and running the Domino REST API service, see [Troubleshooting](troubleshooting.md)

 ## Quick reference